Whitepaper - long-form content to support complex buyer decisions

 This is more than a content job.
 It's the creation of a decision support tool.

-The raw material reflected that.
-Multiple subject matter experts, different regions, different priorities.
+This meant it had a lot of work to do.
+There were also multiple subject matter experts, different regions, different time zones, different priorities.
 A lot of input, not all of it aligned.

-My job was to turn that into something coherent.
-A document that builds confidence, answers the right questions, and makes the case without feeling like it’s trying too hard.
+My job was to turn all that information into something coherent.
+A document that builds confidence, answers the right questions, and makes the case.

 MY APPROACH